jbee/jbee.github.io/game.md

 </svg>

 For each player pick a random cell from remaining set and remove it from that set.

-The cell's rectangular area is filled.
+The picked cell's rectangular area is filled:
-Therefor pick a random point within the cell.
-Check that is has at least a certain minimum distance to all points (starts in galaxy) picked so far (green).
+Pick a random point within the cell.
+Check that is has at least a certain minimum distance to all points (stars in galaxy) picked so far (green).
 Otherwise (red) pick another point until the minimum number of stars close to each player is reached for that cell.